Kotlin Help

 Compile-time constants

 If the value of a read-only property is known at compile time, mark it as a compile time constant using the const modifier.
-Such a property needs to fulfil the following requirements:
+Such a property needs to fulfill the following requirements:

 • It must be a top-level property, or a member of an object declaration or a companion object.